AdobeDocs/discontinued.en/help/guide-1/commerce-channels.md

 # Channels for Adobe Commerce

-Adobe has discontinued the following extensions for Adobe Commerce:
+Adobe has discontinued the following sales channel extensions for Adobe Commerce:

 - Amazon Sales Channel
 - Channel Manager